Stay Hydrated. Stay Healthy.

 Use these additional tips to improve how much water you drink every day and to make water consumption easier and more habitual.1.
 Start keeping track of your daily water intake.

 Before you can set goals and successfully change habits, it is necessary to establish your health and wellness baseline.
-This means — without judgement — keeping track of how much water you drink every day.
+This means — without judgment — keeping track of how much water you drink every day.

 We recommend keeping a notepad handy everywhere you go.
 As you drink, log the number of milliliters (or ounces) you consume.
 Make sure you have this notepad with you in your purse or briefcase, in your car, at your desk, at the dinner table, and even at your bedside at night.